JorgeUbaldoR/sem3-25-pi-2024_25-G131/plantFloorManager(BDDAD)/Sprint 3/usbd23/Readme_usbd23.md

-# USBD12 - List of parts used in a product
+# USBD24 - Expected execution time of an operation not greater than the maximum execution time of every workstation type where it may be run

 ### 1. User Story Description